Edited by David Oji, MD

 - Elevation: Elevating the ankle (ex. placing two pillows under the leg while lying) helps to decrease swelling.
 Having the ankle down (ex. while standing) will tend to increase swelling and pain in the ankle.

 - Anti-inflammatory medications (NSAIDs): Non-Steroidal Anti-Inflammatory Drugs (NSAIDs) such as ibuprofen can be helpful in decreasing pain following an ankle sprain.
 NSAIDs lessen pain by decreasing the inflammatory response to the injury.
-However, there is some evidence that suggest that anti-inflammatories may have an adverse effect on ligament healing.
+However, there is some evidence that suggests that anti-inflammatories may have an adverse effect on ligament healing.

 Once the symptoms associated with the initial ankle sprain have started to improve, patients will benefit from exercises designed to improve their: